drliaowu/MTRN3100_Python_Tutorials/Tutorial-1-Installing-python.md

 ## Step 7: Exit python

-Now you can type ```exit()``` and press Enter to exit Python.
+Now you can type in ```exit()``` and press Enter to exit Python.

 ## Step 8: Jupyter Notebook

 Jupter Notebook is a web application which contains live code, similar to live scripts in Matlab.
 This allows you to edit/run code in the browser and check the results of computations attached to the code which generated them.
 This is easier when your work needs a bit of fine-tunning.

-git clone the [repo](https://github.com/drliaowu/MTRN4110_20T2_Python_Tutorials) and change dir to the repo folder and run in terminal(Ubuntu/Mac)/Command Prompt(Windows) in the mtrn4110 environment
+git clone the [repo](https://github.com/drliaowu/MTRN4110_21T2_Python_Tutorials) and change dir to the repo folder and run in Anaconda Prompt (Windows)/Terminal(Mac/Ubuntu)/ in the mtrn4110 environment

 ```
 jupyter notebook
 ```
-click the 'Tutorial-2-Variables-Boolean-and-Operators.ipynb' and run each section.
+click the 'Tutorial-2-Variables-Boolean-and-Operators.ipynb', change the kernel to and run each section.

 If you want to quit jupyter notebook, you can close the page and type "cltr + c" in the Command Prompt several times.